Seena: The Untold Story Poster

 Trivia

 Tailor Irfan makes a cameo as himself in the "Bra Construction Montage" sequence.
 He improvised most of his lines.
-The director kept 47% of them because "we couldn't make this stuff up."
-The line "Bhai, yeh toh construction hai, tailoring nahi" ("Brother, this is construction, not tailoring") was unscripted and is now the film's most quoted dialogue.
-Industrial Welding Instructor Rajiv, who was consulting on the titanium underwire, can be seen in the background shaking his head.
+The line "Bhai, yeh toh construction hai, tailoring nahi" was unscripted and is now the film's most quoted dialogue.

 Trivia